nicm42/100-days-of-code-v2/log3.md

 **Day 58: 7th June 2021**
 I played about with adding an image.
 I tried a background image below the form, which looked fine as a form background, but odd looking at the whole page.
 I tried adding it as an image next to the form if there's enough space, but I'm not sure about that either.

+**Day 59: 8th June 2021**
+I finally made a decision about the image, but then I had to fiddle around with ways of adding it to get it to do what I wanted.
+It looks good now though.